ThingSet/thingset.github.io/docs/2b_text_mode.md

 ## Authentication

-Some of the device parameters like calibration or config settings should be protected against unauthorized change.
+Some of the device parameters like calibration data or important settings should be protected against unauthorized change.
 A simple authentication method is suggested where multiple user levels can be implemented in the firmware using different passwords.
-The manufacturer would use a different one to authenticate than a normal user and thus get more rights to access data objects.
+The manufacturer would use a different password to authenticate than a normal user and thus get more rights to access data objects.

 The password is transferred as a plain text string.
 Encryption has to be provided by lower layers.

-Internally, the authentication function is implemented as a data object of exec type.
+Internally, the authentication function is implemented as an executable data object.

     !rpc/x-auth "mypass"
     :83 Valid.

-After successful authentication, the device exposes restricted data objects via the normal data access requests.
+After successful authentication, the device exposes previously restricted data objects via the normal data access requests.
 The authentication stays valid until another auth command is received, either without password or with a password that doesn't match.

 ## Published statements